 NASA's long term research goals are described in the NASA Strategic Plan.

-The goals of the Exoplanet Exploration area are described in a number of documents and presentations, most recently in the report of the Exoplanet Task force to the Astronomy and Astrophysics Advisory committee.
+The goals of the Exoplanet Exploration Program are described in several documents, including the May 2008 report of the Exoplanet Task force to the Astronomy and Astrophysics Advisory committee.
+Please note that only proposals regarding observation of exoplanets should be declared as Exoplanet Exploration.

 Within the Exoplanet Exploration area, NASA will support a Key Project(s) to follow-up on discoveries made with the French transit satellite, CoRoT.
-The guidelines for CoRoT Key Science proposals can be found below.
-NASA will not solicit general proposals for the use of the Keck telescopes in support of the Kepler mission exoplanet transit Key Project until the first public release of Kepler data becomes available.
+Guidelines for CoRoT Key Science proposals can be found below.
+With the release of public data from Kepler, NASA is now accepting general proposals for the use of the Keck telescopes in support of observations of public Kepler targets.
+More information about this limited time is below.

-Proposers should base their science case in terms of strategic relevance toward achieving one or more of NASA's goals for the Exoplanet Exploration, Cosmic Origins, or Solar System programs.
-Note that during the review process, a numerical grade will be assigned for strategic relevance and given significant weight.
+Proposers should base their science case in terms of strategic relevance toward achieving one or more of NASA's goals for the Exoplanet Exploration, Cosmic Origins, Physics of the Cosmos, or Solar System programs.
+During the review process, a numerical grade will be assigned for strategic relevance and given significant weight.
+Proposals may be reassigned to a different science area if deemed appropriate.

-Examples of previous strategic projects with the NASA Keck time include the eta-Earth survey and the KI Nulling Exo-zodiacal Dust Survey which are in direct support of the goals of NASA's ExoPlanet Exploration Program.
+Examples of previous strategic projects with the NASA Keck time include the eta-Earth survey and the KI Nulling Exo-zodiacal Dust Survey, both of which are in direct support of the goals of NASA's Exoplanet Exploration Program.
 Programs requiring many nights of Keck time over multiple semesters (up to 4 semesters) may be submitted in response to this call, but must explicitly and strongly justify their strategic connection to the stated goals.
 See Section IV for the current multi-semester strategic project.

-Within these broad guidelines, the allocation of time will be made based on scientific merit, strategic importance, availability of resources, and technical appropriateness.
+Within these broad guidelines, the allocation of time will be made based on scientific merit, strategic importance, availability of resources, and the uniqueness of Keck's capabilities for the particular investigation.
 All proposals for use of NASA Keck time will be evaluated by a panel of scientists comprising the NASA Keck Telescope Allocation Committee (NASA/Keck TAC).
 The TAC process will be administered by the NASA Exoplanet Science Institute (NExScI).
-In recognition of the science communities that the NASA Keck time is expected to serve, the TAC members are selected to assure balanced expertise in the areas of exoplanets, objects in our own solar system, and in support of NASA's Cosmic Origins goals.
-The NASA solicitation of proposals and their evaluation by the NASA Keck TAC will be phased so as to provide the evaluation and ranking of proposals needed to meet the telescope scheduling requirements set by the Director of the Keck Observatory.
+In recognition of the science communities that the NASA Keck time is expected to serve, TAC members are selected to assure balanced expertise in the areas of exoplanets, objects in our own solar system, and in support of NASA's Cosmic Origins and Physics of the Cosmos goals.
+NASA's solicitation of proposals and their evaluation by the NASA Keck TAC will be phased so as to provide the evaluation and ranking of proposals needed to meet the telescope scheduling requirements set by the Director of the Keck Observatory.

-Proposals received by the application deadline will be reviewed and ranked by the NASA Keck Telescope Allocation Committee.
-The committee will then submit their recommendations to the selecting official, the NExScI Executive Director, for final selection.
+Proposals received by the application deadline will be reviewed and ranked by the NASA Keck TAC.
+The TAC will then submit their recommendations to the selecting official, the NExScI Executive Director, for final selection.
 NExScI will then coordinate these final selections with the Keck Observatory for scheduling.

 The scientific case for observing time should establish three things:

-The technical case should demonstrate that the proposed measurements are technically feasible, given the performance of the proposed instrument(s), in the time requested.
+The technical case should demonstrate that the proposed measurements are technically feasible, given the performance of the proposed instrument(s), in the time requested and that the proposal team has the requisite expertise to make the observations and reduce the data in a timely manner.
 Mission support proposals must include additional supporting materials as stated in the next section.
 The number of target objects required should be justified.

 All applications must include complete lists of the objects to be observed, their magnitudes and their approximate equatorial coordinates (sufficient to determine scheduling within the semester).
 Applications without such lists will be rejected.